OpenTabletDriver/opentabletdriver.github.io/_wiki/FAQ/Linux.md

 ---

-### I have tried these solutions, but my problem still persists! {#discord}
+### Still have problems? {#discord}

 If you are still encountering problems with OpenTabletDriver, it will be easier to help you over in our [Discord]({{ site.discord_invite_url }}) server.
 We will guide you in doing certain debugging steps and will give you different instructions to help resolve your problem.